mlieberman85/talks/2023-12-04-ossfday/presentation.md

 # Open Source Security Communication

 - Sometimes it can be the worst of both worlds
-- Security stakeholders attempting to be gatekeeper
+- Security stakeholders attempting to be gatekeepers
-- Open source maintainers
+- Maintainers have enough on their plate
+- Too much security noise

 ---